GautamRaj-1200/gr-yt-dl/README.md

 ## Features

 *   Download YouTube videos by providing a URL.
-*   (To be Added) Choose video quality and format (inferred from the presence of ffmpeg).
+*   Choose video quality and format using ffmpeg.

 ## Technologies Used